Race Discrimination Lawsuit: Do I Have A Case?

 Some cases are subtle, while others are more overt.
 Race discrimination lawsuits can include harassment such as racial slurs, insults, jokes, remarks, physical threats, or violence.
 Some employers will retaliate against employers if they make a complaint of racial discrimination in the workplace.
 Others may just fire you outright.
 Not all adverse actions will amount to discrimination, and each case is unique, but if you believe you were discriminated against at work due to your race, consult with an employee rights attorney.

 It is a terrible situation when anyone gets discriminated against.
 But powerful racial discrimination laws are in place on the federal and state levels to protect employees and hold employers accountable.

 Congress passed Title VII of the Civil Rights Act of 1964 to give federal protections against discrimination.
 The State of Florida legislature passed the Florida Civil Rights Act (FCRA) in 1992.

 Title VII and the FCRA prohibit race discrimination by employers.
 Together, they protect against multiple types of discrimination, including adverse actions based on sex, race, color, national origin, pregnancy, age, handicap, marital status, and religion.

 Who Is Protected – and How?

 Generally, the laws would apply to employees who work for employers who have 15 or more employees, including workers in private and public sectors, including federal, state, and local government.
-There are numerous local ordinances across Florida which protect employees of small employers so the 15 employee threshold may not preclude you from having a claim.
+There are numerous local ordinances across Florida that protect employees of small employers, so the 15-employee threshold may not preclude you from having a claim.